-BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measure BHR 38 Residence 9630 White Church Road West, Glanbrook Inventoried; LACAC Report (1985); City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
-Alternative 2 (Amended network) Direct: A minor 4-lane arterial road is proposed adjacent to the south (White Church Road West) side of the subject property, and a new minor collector road is proposed parallel to a portion of the east side of the property.
+BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures Inventoried; LACAC Report (1985); City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
+Alternative 1 (Do nothing) None required.
+BHR 38 9630 White Church Alternative 2 (Amended network) Direct: A minor 4-lane arterial road is proposed adjacent to the south (White Church Road West) side of the subject property, and a new minor collector road is proposed Alternative 2 (Amended network) Encroachment, property acquisition, and vibration impacts on the property should be avoided and the proposed minor collector road traveling adjacent to the subject property should be moved to a less sensitive property, or removed from the AEGD TMP network.
+Residence Road West, Glanbrook parallel to a portion of the east side of the property.
 Encroachment and property acquisition is expected due to the road widening and newly introduced road.
-Indirect: Measured from the road corridor, the building on the subject property is located within the 40m vibration buffer.
+Indirect: If property is acquired and impacted, a CHER is recommended to evaluate the property's CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted, then a CHIA is recommended to provide property-specific mitigation measures.
+Measured from the road corridor, the building on the subject property is located within the 40m vibration buffer.
 Therefore, the potential for indirect impacts due to vibration is anticipated.
+The impacts of vibrations may need to be determined through an engineering assessment to ensure there are no negative impacts to the resource.
+Any resulting mitigation measures should be implemented prior to construction, as needed.
+9890 Airport Road West, Glanbrook IAF(31) Windshield StirveV Alternative 1 (Do nothing) No impacts are anticipated.
 Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended network Encroachment, property acquisi should be avoided and the prop the subject property should be r from the AEGD TMP network.
-If property is acquired and impa property's CHVI using Ontario F possess CHVI and is proposed is recommended to provide pro The impacts of vibrations may r assessment to ensure there are resulting mitigation measures sh needed.
-BHR 39 Residence 9890 Airport Road West, Glanbrook Inventoried; City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
-Alternative 2 (Amended network) Direct: A minor 4-lane arterial road is proposed adjacent to the south (Airport Road West) side of the subject property.
-Property acquisition is expected as a result of the road widening.
-Indirect: Measured from the road corridor, the building on the subject property is located within the 40m vibration buffer.
+BHR 39 Residence Alternative 2 (Amended network) Direct: A minor 4-lane arterial road is proposed adjacent to the south (Airport Road West) side of the subject property.
+Property Alternative 2 (Amended network) Property acquisition and vibration impacts on the property should be avoided.
+The road work may cause a temporary impact to the property (i.e., dry stone wall).
+The landscape should be returned to pre-construction conditions, resulting in minimal irreversible negative impacts to the property.
+DUK 39 Residence acquisition is expected as a result of the road widening.
+Indirect: Measured from the road corridor, the If property is acquired and impacted, a CHER is recommended to evaluate the property's CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted, then a CHIA is recommended to provide property-specific mitigation measures. building on the subject property is located within the 40m vibration buffer.
 Therefore, the potential for indirect impacts due to vibration is anticipated.
-Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended network Property acquisition and vibration The road work may cause a ten wall).
-The landscape should be resulting in minimal irreversible If property is acquired and impa property's CHVI using Ontario F possess CHVI and is proposed is recommended to provide pro The impacts of vibrations may r assessment to ensure there are resulting mitigation measures sh needed.
+The impacts of vibrations may need to be determined through an engineering assessment to ensure there are no negative impacts to the resource.
+Any resulting mitigation measures should be implemented prior to construction, as needed.